mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 # Hosted data storage

-What is the use case that we are solving with this?
-What hosted data storage options are avaliable?
-What are the advantages and disadvantages of hosted data storage?
-What are add-on properties and how do they work?
-What are entity properties and how do they work?
-What are content properties and how do they work?

 There are three ways in which you can store data against JIRA and Confluence: add-on properties, entity properties (jira only) or content properties (confluence only).
 We will refer to them collectively as *host propeties*.
 A host property is a key-value pair where the value is a blob of JSON data.
 Every host property is stored inside a container in